This session has been approved by CICC for 2.5 hours of CPD.

-Naomi L. Wolfe (she/her/hers) is a mixed European settler Canadian, originally from Saskatchewan, who is grateful to reside on the unceded traditional territory of the E’iksan and K’omoks Peoples.
-Naomi’s start in anti-racism work began when she was a teen, as a member of an anti-racism youth group in Nashville, Tennessee, during the desegregation of schools through crosstown bussing.
-After 11 years in the USA and ten years living, studying and working in Guatemala, Naomi moved back to Canada, and eventually to Vancouver Island.
-Through her work with the Immigrant Welcome Centre and 29 years as ESL faculty at North Island College, Naomi gained a deep understanding of the barriers faced by her diverse community.
-Naomi facilitates A.R.T., intercultural communication, Theatre for Living, and Compassionate Listening (TCLP) workshops, and has presented at conferences in BC and internationally.
-Naomi greatly values collaborating with others to bring about a more just and inclusive society.
+Naomi L. Wolfe (she/her/hers) is a mixed European settler Canadian, originally from Saskatchewan, who is grateful to reside on the unceded traditional territory of the E’iksan and K’ómoks Peoples.
+As a teen, Naomi was a member of an anti-racism youth group in Nashville, Tennessee, during the desegregation of schools through crosstown bussing.
+After 10 years in the USA and 10 years in Guatemala, she moved back to Canada, and eventually to Vancouver Island.
+During nearly 30 years as ESL Faculty at North Island College – including 10 years as Human Rights and International Solidarity Rep. – and through her work with the local Immigrant Welcome Centre, Naomi gained a deep understanding of the barriers faced by many in her community.
+She began designing and facilitating intercultural training in the mid-90’s and became an Anti-Racism Response (A.R.T.) facilitator in 2002.
+Naomi facilitates A.R.T., intercultural communication, Theatre for Living, and Compassionate Listening (TCLP) workshops and has presented at conferences in Canada and internationally.
+Naomi greatly values collaborating with others to create a more just and inclusive society.

-Sanchit Mittal (he/him/his) came to Canada as an international student; he holds two Master’s degrees and has diverse experience in working with various marginalized communities, including LGBTQ2+ and refugees.
+Sanchit Mittal (he/him/his) came to Canada as an international student; he holds two Master’s degrees and has diverse experience working with various marginalized communities, including LGBTQ2+ and refugees.
 With over eight years of experience in various Indian and Canadian organizations, living as an uninvited guest on the traditional land of the Huron-Wendat, the Seneca, and the Mississaugas of the Credit peoples, Sanchit deeply values Equity, Diversity, Inclusion (EDI), and is passionate about Truth and Reconciliation and Social Justice work, including Anti-Racism.
-Sanchit has co-facilitated many workshops including LGBTQ2+ inclusion, Communications in Intercultural classrooms, Microaggressions, Allyship.
+Sanchit has co-facilitated many workshops including LGBTQ2+ inclusion, Communications in Intercultural classrooms, Microaggressions, and Allyship.
 Sanchit has worked in Vancouver Island University’s (VIU) International Education and served as the Vice President for SIETAR BC.
-Currently a Partnerships Manager at an Ontario-based Edu-Tech company, he is also an EDI Consultant for VIU.
+Currently a Partnerships Manager at an Ontario-based Edu-Tech company, he is also an EDI Consultant at VIU.